-This unique financial protection has multiple benefits for you and your furry friends but it comes at a cost.
-If you think you would benefit from having your dog or cat insured, then begin with a price quote.
-It's easy to get started.
+This unique financial protection has multiple benefits for you and your furry friends but it helps to understand its nuances before signing up.
+If you think you would benefit from having your dog or cat insured, then start by getting a free price quote.

 Is pet insurance worth it?

 - Reasonable cost.
 Pet insurance costs vary from provider to provider, as do the .
-However, you'll likely pay between $15 to $40 a month for a cat and around $30 to $70 per month for a dog (Note: there are pet insurance options for other types of pets, too).
-Your pet's breed, gender, age and weight all affect your monthly number.
-And, if it seems a bit expensive, remember it factors in the price of care, treatment and even operations.
-Compared to those standard charges, having pet insurance may be cost-effective.
+However, you'll likely pay between $15 to $40 a month for a cat and around $30 to $70 per month for a dog.
+Your pet's , gender, age and weight all affect your monthly number.
+And, if it seems a bit expensive, remember it factors in the price of care, treatment and potential operations.
+Compared to those standard charges, having pet insurance can be cost-effective.

 - You don't have to change veterinarians.
-Unlike traditional health insurance for humans in which only "in-network" providers accept your coverage, pet insurance applies across the board.
+Unlike traditional health insurance for humans where only "in-network" providers accept your coverage, pet insurance applies across the board.
 So you won't have to hunt around for a new veterinarian once signed up. .

 - Peace of mind.
 As with other types of insurance, pet insurance provides peace of mind for the pet owner by knowing that many bills will be covered.
 It can be difficult for someone to choose between paying to help their animal and paying for other expenses.
 Pet insurance removes the owner from that difficult equation by providing additional resources for a set cost.

 There are multiple other benefits to having pet insurance.
 Get a free pet insurance quote in 30 seconds here now to learn more.

 - You'll still have to pay something.
-Pet insurance can help reduce costs and, sometimes, eliminate them entirely.
+Pet insurance can help reduce costs.
 But, depending on what issue your pet has, the treatment recommended and any potential surgical procedure, you may still wind up having to go into your pocket.
-Pet insurance companies are also unlikely to cover pre-existing conditions that were diagnosed before your coverage began.

 - You may not use all the benefits.
 A monthly pet insurance bill will be worth it if it helps you reduce costs.
-But, if your dog is healthy and doesn't require frequent visits, you'll wind up paying for something you don't use.
+But, if your dog is healthy and doesn't require frequent visits, you may wind up paying for something you don't use.
 Unfortunately, pet health is unpredictable so you won't be able to do a true cost-benefit analysis until you sign up with a provider.
 However, you can fine-tune your plan by having your vet help guide you toward a more appropriate policy.
 This way you only pay for what you need now - or may need in the future.

-As mentioned earlier, pet insurance has multiple benefits and, if you can afford it, may be worth getting as a form of protection for your animals.
+As mentioned earlier, pet insurance has multiple benefits and it may be worth getting as a form of protection for your animals.
 Get a free customized price quote now and get started or use the table below to review some top pet insurance providers!

 for more features.